ractivejs/ractivejs.github.io/docs/API/Instance Methods.md

 ## ractive.attachChild()

 Creates a parent-child relationship between two Ractive instances.
-The child may be an instance of a component defined by [extend](#extend), but that is not a requirement, as children may be a plain Ractive instance created with `new Ractive()`.
+The child may be an instance of a component defined by [`ractive.extend()`](#ractiveextend), but that is not a requirement, as children may be a plain Ractive instance created with `new Ractive()`.

 **Syntax**
 ```js